About Us

 What is direct primary care?

 Direct primary care is a model where patients pay a low monthly membership fee that covers all care, bypassing insurance.
+Unlike insurance-based health care where many doctors see 25 or 30 patients a day, direct primary care practices allow for doctors to care for a smaller population of patients which means they have more time to spend with each patient.

 Do you accept insurance?
+Why not?

 What is your mascot?